-No ESSs National Environmental Policy and Regulations Policy Gaps vs ESS Gap filling (redressal) Measures No ESS 3: Resource Efficiency, Pollution Prevention and Management • No specific limits to energy usage; Permits required for water usage; Resource usage requires permits; Emissions limits.
+No ESSs National Environmental Policy and Regulations Policy Gaps vs ESS Gap filling (redressal) Measures 3 ESS 3: Resource Efficiency, Pollution Prevention and Management Law on Environmental Protection; Law on Protection and Use of flora; Law on Soil Conservation; Water Code; Law on Production and Consumption of Waste No specific limits to energy usage; Permits required for water usage; Resource usage requires permits; Emissions limits.
 Project will have only minor emissions; Detailed requirements for hazardous and other wastes; Signatory to international conventions; No requirements to verify haulers/contractors Require Contactors to establish and operate GRM for workers.
 Include OHS requirements in all works contracts and ensure OHS qualifications (EHS and OHS) are in place for overseeing project implementation.
 Undertake regular OHS monitoring and record results.
 Instruct work contractors on good OHS practices and provide them with proper set of PPE.
 The majority of ESS 3 requirements are addressed by existing regulations and indirectly for resource efficiency, pollution prevention and management aspects.
 Further, provisions need to be made to commensurate mitigation measures as: • Follow WBG EHS Guidelines in addition to complying with national legislation. • To assess the resource requirement and implement technically and financially feasible measures for improving efficient consumption of energy,

-No ESSs National Environmental Policy and Regulations Policy Gaps vs ESS Gap filling (redressal) Measures water and raw materials, as well as other resources. • Preparation of Resource Efficiency and Pollution Prevention Plan as part of Contractors ESMP to assess and minimize/control the concentration of release of pollutants to air, water and soil.
-Prepare and implement a General Waste Management Plan (WMP) for construction sites, as part of the ESMP prepared for the Project, to manage hazardous and nonhazardous wastes, consistent with ESS3.
+No ESSs National Environmental Policy and Regulations Policy Gaps vs ESS Gap filling (redressal) Measures No ESSs - Policy Gaps vs ESS water and raw materials, as well as other resources. • Preparation of Resource Efficiency and Pollution Prevention Plan as part of Contractors ESMP to assess and minimize/control the concentration of release of pollutants to air, water and soil.
+Prepare and implement a General Waste Management Plan (WMP) for construction sites, as part of the ESMP prepared for the Project, to manage hazardous and non-hazardous wastes, consistent with ESS3.
 In addition to the general WMP, PMU will prepare, consult on, and disclose a LBWMP using the annexed Template (Appendix 7: Laboratory Biosafety and Waste Management Plan) Cause Contractors and subcontractors to prepare and implement WMP, including LBWMP as part of their own Contractor ESMPs (C-ESMP).

 No ESSs National Environmental Policy and Regulations Policy Gaps vs ESS Gap filling (redressal) Measures Prepare and implement Site Reinstatement Plan for all disturbed lands as a result of the project activities.
 4 ESS 4: Community Health and Safety Public Health Code; Protection of Population and Territories from Natural and human-made Emergencies; Law on Protection of Atmospheric Air; Medical insurance in the Republic of Tajikistan; Medicine, medical pro General requirements to minimize risk, no specific requirements for services, ecosystem services, emergencies, etc While laws cover for all of ESS 2 and ESS 4 requirements, gaps exist for community-community exposure to health issues.
 The gaps need to be addressed through suitable provisions in ESMP.
 Assess risks of negative impacts on local communities and apply mitigation hierarchy to risk management.
 Incorporate measures to manage traffic and road safety risks as required in the ESMP, if/when required for individual activity.
 Prepare and implement a Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH) Action Plan as part of the LMP or ESMP, to assess and manage the risks of SEA and SH.
-5 ESS 5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement Land Code of the Republic of Tajikistan; Civil Code of the Republic of Tajikistan; Law on Land Valuation All land in state ownership; Rights to use land granted with legal certificates; May be used only as authorized; The gaps are addressed with suitable provisions in RPF.
-Informal land users will be entitled for compensation for impact on
+5 ESS 5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement Land Code of the Republic of Tajikistan; Civil Code of the Republic of Tajikistan; All land in state ownership; Rights to use land granted with legal certificates; May be used only as authorized; The gaps are addressed with suitable provisions in RPF.
+Informal land users will be entitled kesettiement Law on Land Valuation iviay be used only as authorized; for compensation for impact on